webdevvie/PushoverBundle/README.md

 PushoverBundle
 ==============

-This is a simple bundle for Symfony2 to send messages to Pushover
+This is a simple bundle for Symfony2 to send messages through Pushover.
+This library is still in development and its interface is subject to change.

 To install
 ----------